 REQUIRED PRACTICAL: Investigating Thermal Insulation

 This required practical covers REQUIRED PRACTICAL: Investigating Thermal Insulation within Heat Transfer for GCSE Physics.
 Revise Heat Transfer in Energy for GCSE Physics with 14 exam-style questions and 11 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 10 of 17 in this topic.
 Revise both the method and the reason for each step, because practical questions often test understanding rather than pure recall.

 Topic position